 Technical Translation of User Guides

-Let's look at our instructive reading of the Counsel's Resolution
+Let's continue our instructive reading of the Council of Europe Resolution on translations.

 In our previous article, we highlighted just how strongly the recommended best practices related to the design of technical manuals make the case for structured writing systems.